 My current projects are on children in the Cold War.
 I am writing articles on children's and youth's assistance to militaries in Vietnam, Laos, and Cambodia during the wars there between the 1940s and 1970s, and on adults' responses to children's fears of the prospects of nuclear war.
-I also am developing book manuscripts on children and youth in the Cold War, and on the US military in Okinawa during the Vietnam War.
+I am also developing a book manuscript on children and youth in the Cold War.
 My scholarship examines interconnections among cultural history, social history, military history, and foreign relations.
 I have published a book on U.S. military families abroad during the early Cold War, and essays on wives of U.S. servicemen in the Philippines before World War II and U.S. policy on military families abroad following the Cold War.

 My scholarly interests influence the courses I teach on World War II (HIST 473 and HIST 247), the Cold War (HIST 246), the Vietnam War (HIST 325), and the history of American foreign relations from the colonial era to 1900 (HIST 243) and from 1900 to 1945 (HIST 244).
 I have taught in the First-Year Program many times.
-In Spring 2015 I'm teaching a first-year seminar on US history since 1877, with a focus on transformations in government and families.
-In Fall 2015 I will teach a new FYP seminar called "(What's So Funny 'bout) Peace, Love, and Understanding" which will examine such topics as nonviolent resistance and compassion in interpersonal and international relations.
+My FYP seminar is "Peace Begins with Me," which is an introduction to peace studies with a community-based learning component.
+The first-year seminar (FYS) that I offer in the spring is on immigration to the United States in the past and present.

 Presentations, Exhibitions, Performances and Published Work: